whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-03-Rosario-Dawson-Quarterly-Co-Subscription-Box-Spring-2015-Review.md

 <DD>Value $23.40</DD>
 </DL>
 <p>Not only do I love this necklace, I love what it represents and supports -to never give up and to support research for cancer.</p>
 <p>The multi-colored tone of silver, gold and rose gold plating reminds me that we are all uniquely different and yet we can stand together for one purpose.
-I think this is a great necklace to be included in this box as it reminds us that while we are spring cleaning, we too must revisit our inner self and cleanse of our negativity and move towards a positive and meaningful future.
+I think this is a great necklace to be included in this box as it reminds us that while we are spring clearing, we too must revisit our inner self and cleanse of our negativity and move towards a positive and meaningful future.
 But don't mind me, that's just what I thought of this necklace ;)</p>
 <br>

 <center><img src="/images/RosarioDawsonSpring2015Candle.jpg"></center>